s-canchi/s-canchi.github.io/_posts/2025-09-16-sparse-assignment.md

 # Takeaways

 Downsampling large sc matrices is a tempting way to equalize sequencing depth, but the technical bottlenecks, especially for in-place sparse assignment are substantial.
 Even in popular tools like Seurat or Scanpy, built-in downsampling functions are primarily designed for simulation, benchmarking, or sanity checks and not as a standard preprocessing strategy.
 Statistical modeling and regression approaches to account for depth bias or technical covariates are typically more robust, reproducible, and recommended than aggressive downsampling.
+However, if you do need to downsample:

+**R**: build the matrix *de novo* using the triplet (`dgTMatrix`) format for efficient construction and conversion

+**Python**: leverage the LIL format for fast batch assignment but convert back to CSC/CSR for downstream analysis